kelvinchanwh/csw-gector/README.md

 ```

 ## License

-Similar to the original Lang-8 corpus, the CSW Lang-8 Dataset is distributed for research and educational purposes only.
 The code for GECTOR is distributed under Apache 2.0 license.
-All code generated from this project is is distributed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
+All code generated from this project (including but not limited to the code used to perform data augmentation, generate CSW Lang-8 Dataset, and generate Human Reannotated Dataset) is is distributed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.